The Scene Club

 The solution.
 I start with ideas that come to life faster through paper wireframes.
 I also take notes to untangle my thoughts and let them all flow onto paper.

-Several mockups were used to provide visual details, such as colours, imagery and typography.
+After making low-fidelity wireframes in Sketch, several mockups were used to provide visual details such as colours, imagery and typography.
 The user flow displayed below goes through Ticketing, once this section is selected on the sidebar menu.

 The landing page provides an annual membership subscription when registering.
 Not a member?
 A gift voucher can be exchanged for 2 tickets.